Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Results

 The fourth and final set of fits is to the entanglement spectrum of a PEPS aimed at representing a spin-1 chiral Heisenberg antiferromagnet defined on a square lattice by Chen et al.~in their 2018 paper, Ref.~\onlinecite{Chen2018}.
-The spectra we fit are those of their Figures 11cd, which display numerical entanglement spectra computed on a cylinder of circumference $\ell = 6.$\cite{Chen2018} They obtained degeneracies and multiplet content consistent with a chiral $SU(2)_2$ WZW theory.
-Recall from Section \ref{sec:wzwreview} that the chiral $SU(2)_2$ WZW theory will have three primary states, $|j=0\rangle$, $|j=1/2\rangle$, and $|j=1\rangle$, each with an associated topological sector of descendant states.
-The Chen et al.~data does not contain a clear representation of the $|j=1\rangle$ sector.
+The spectra we fit are those of their Figures~11~(c)~and~(d), which display numerical entanglement spectra computed on a cylinder of circumference $\ell = 6.$\cite{Chen2018} The authors obtained degeneracies and multiplet content consistent with a chiral $\rm{SU}(2)_2$ WZW CFT, as may be seen by comparison with the data of Table \ref{table:su22countings} of Appendix \ref{app:su2kintro}.
+Recall from Sec.~\ref{sec:wzwreview} that the chiral $\rm{SU}(2)_2$ WZW CFT will have three (affine) primary states, $|j=0\rangle$, $|j=1/2\rangle$, and $|j=1\rangle$, each with an associated topological sector of descendant states.
+The Chen et al.~data does not contain a clear representation of the $|j=1\rangle$ sector \footnote{The states in this sector can be thought of possessing odd fermion parity in $\rm{SU}(2)_2$, as opposed to the states in the $|j=0\rangle$ sector (see, e.g., the discussion in Sec.~\ref{sec:locconquant2}).
+Perhaps this might be related to the fact that they do not seem to be visible in the data.}.
 We perform several fits to the Chen et al.~data.